 - 1 bunch kale, stems removed, chopped or torn

 - Heat oil over medium high heat.
-Add onion and celery; cook for 3-5 minutes, stirring occasionally.
+Add onion and celery; cook for 3 to 5 minutes, stirring occasionally.
 Add carrots, garlic, and turnips.
 Season with pepper to taste.
-Cook 7-9 minutes until vegetables start to soften, stirring occasionally.
+Cook for 7 to 9 minutes until vegetables start to soften, stirring occasionally.
 Add herbs, turmeric, and cayenne pepper; stir and cook 1 minute.
 Stir in broth and tomatoes, bring to a boil.

 - Once liquid begins to boil, reduce to a simmer.
 Once you can pierce vegetables with a fork, add the barley and squash.
 Continue to simmer for 10 minutes.
-Stir in kale and simmer until it starts to wilt (about 3-5 minutes).
+Stir in kale and simmer until it starts to wilt (about 3 to 5 minutes).

 - Serve and enjoy!

-2. If you don't have quick cooking barley, you can cook the barley separately then add it to the soup when you add the kale.
+- If you don't have quick-cooking barley, you can cook the barley separately, then add it to the soup when you add the kale.